Bonifatius94/eat-challenge/README.md

 - autoenc
 - amplitude

-Remark: Use a GPU empowered machine for amplitude training (although it won't be too rewarding anyways)
+Remark: Use a GPU empowered machine for amplitude training (although it won't be too rewarding anyways).
+        Tested on Ubuntu 20.04.
+For running on Windows, the keras ModelCheckpoint Callback has to be switched to our SaveBestAccuracyCallback.

 ## Training Results